slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 -   Build Image Producer:
     -   Build images MUST be created via a SLSA [Build L2] or higher build process.
-    -   MUST add support in the build image for:
+    -   MUST add support in the build image to:
-        -   Automatically checking the initial state of build image components against known good measurements during the boot process.
+        -   Automatically check build image components against their reference values during build environment startup.
-        In VM-based images, this can be achieved by enabling [trusted boot].
+        In VM-based images, this can be achieved by enabling a [trusted boot] process.
 In container-based build images, a dedicated program MUST be used to perform these checks.[^1]
-        -   Automatically generating and distributing signed attestations that a given build environment instance was booted from a build image with verified measurements and SLSA Provenance (e.g., using [SCAI] or a [VSA]).
+        -   Automatically generate and distribute a signed attestation that the initial state of a given build environment instance has been verified against the corresponding build image, incl. its SLSA Provenance (e.g., using [SCAI] or a [VSA]).
-    -   MUST automatically generate and distribute signed measurements of the following build image components: bootloader (or equivalent), guest kernel, build platform client, build executor, and root filesystem.
+    -   MUST automatically generate and distribute signed reference values for the following build image components: bootloader or equivalent, guest kernel, build platform client, build executor, and root filesystem.
     Additional build image components whose initial state is to be checked MAY be also measured.